Yaza Datu Kalaya: Princess dowager (1593–1603)

-Yaza Datu Kalaya would lead the next ten years of her life as the princess dowager although she was never far from advances by other men.
+Yaza Datu Kalaya would lead the next ten years of her life as the princess dowager, although she was never far from advances by other men.
 Her most famous suitor was one Natshinnaung who first met her at the cremation ceremony of Mingyi Swa in front of the Kanbawzathadi Palace.
-The 14-year-old prince from Toungoo (Taungoo) had gone to the front with Mingyi Swa, and was on one of the men who personally brought back the body.
+The 14-year-old prince from Toungoo (Taungoo) had gone to the front with Mingyi Swa, and was one of the men who personally brought back the body.
 As the budding poet sang the praises of the dead hero, he watched "her eyes growing dim with sadness, and then sparkling with pride at the glorious death of her husband."

 From then on, the princess became the young prince's object of obsession.
 She was 19 years his senior, and his aunt—half cousin, once removed.
 (Both his parents were her half-cousins.)
 For the next three years, he wrote poem after poem, declaring his love for her until she, a poet herself, finally returned his love.
 King Nanda, however, refused to permit the marriage because of the disparity in ages.
 The marriage became totally out of the question in 1597 when Natshinnaung's father Minye Thihathu II of Toungoo declared independence.
-Natshinnaung, now 18, was deeply hurt, and became "obsessed with one idea only": marrying his love and making the lady queen of Burma.
+Natshinnaung, now 18, was deeply hurt and became "obsessed with one idea only": marrying his love and making the lady queen of Burma.
 He continued writing love and philosophical poems, which are "generally considered to be the most beautiful poems in Burmese literature."